-The cancer program at Cedars-Sinai Medical Center is accredited by the Commission on Cancer and participates in monitoring care associated with quality of care guidelines for breast cancer care endorsed by the Commission on Cancer, as well as, the National Quality Forum (NQF), the American Society of Clinical Oncology (ASCO), and the National Comprehensive Cancer Network (NCCN).
+The cancer program at Cedars-Sinai is accredited by the Commission on Cancer and participates in monitoring care associated with quality-of-care guidelines for breast cancer care endorsed by the Commission on Cancer, as well as the National Quality Forum, the American Society of Clinical Oncology and the National Comprehensive Cancer Network.
 These quality of care guidelines include:

-- Radiation therapy within one year of diagnosis when breast conserving surgery is performed
+- Radiation therapy within one year of diagnosis for women under the age of 70 when breast conserving surgery is performed

 - Combination chemotherapy is considered or administered within four months of diagnosis of breast cancer when appropriate.

 - Hormone therapy is considered or administered within one year of diagnosis when appropriate.